Nova Rotors DM-JM Progressive Cavity Dosing Pump

 | Size | 3/8" |

-The Nova Rotors DM-JM series are progressive cavity pumps commonly used as dosing pumps thanks to their constant and precise flow output.
-These models have superceded the told Nova Rotors MN dosing pumps.
-The design of this progressing cavity allows for the pumping of dense and viscous fluids containing solids at very small and precise flow rates.
-The DM series of helical rotor pump is also excellent at handling shear sensitive fluids; this is due to the fact the pump generates low pulsations so there is less agitation caused to the pumped medium.
+The Nova Rotors DM-JM series are progressive-cavity pumps commonly used as dosing pumps due to their constant, precise flow output.
+These models have superseded the old Nova Rotors MN dosing pumps.
+The design of this progressing cavity enables pumping dense, viscous fluids containing solids at very small, precise flow rates.
+The DM series of helical rotor pump is also excellent at handling shear sensitive fluids; this is due to the fact that the pump generates low pulsations, so there is less agitation caused to the pumped medium.
 Frequent applications of this Nova Rotor mono pump include oily sludge transfer, bilge water transfer, sewage transfer, bio-waste and alcohol transfer.

-- Low pulsations, suitable for shear sensitive fluids as it will not change fluid state
+• Low pulsation flow – ideal for shear-sensitive fluids, as it does not change the fluid state

-- Precise and accurate flow rate for metering applications
+• Precise and accurate metering – consistent flow rates for dosing applications

-- Capable of pumping fluids containing solids in suspension
+• Solids handling – capable of pumping fluids containing suspended solids

 The Nova Rotors DM progressive cavity pumps are available with the following material options: